lyubogankov/adventofcode2022/day12/README.md

         - first  tried prune_nodes -- look at the node-to-remove's connections, and remove node from those neighbors
             - However -- this is not sufficient!
 This only removed bidir connections, not the c->a connections (`a`-pits were still accessible!)
             - Changed to try removing node from the four nodes to which it could be connected (N, E, S, W)
-    - Noticed that some sections of graph are dead-ends -- try to prune those, as well!
+    - Noticed that some sections of graph are dead-ends -- try to prune those, as well! (it worked!)
-        -
+    - Further noticed that some sections of the graph are only linked to the graph by a single node.
+I want to remove those, because they cannot contribute to longest path (since each node can only be visited once).
+        - Can't just count edges (give examples)